 “Product-led growth is about using your product and your product data to convert prospects, retain users, and expand customers.
 In today's highly competitive SaaS market, product-led growth needs to be an essential component of your technology business."
 (Eric Boduch, Chief Evangelist, Pendo)

 As a SaaS product manager, this quote must be music to your ears.
-Who would not want their product to be at the centre of the business?
+Who would not want their product to be at the center of the business?

 Traditionally, SaaS companies use a sales team to acquire customers.